arskama/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 ### PressureObserver

-When an `PressureObserver` object is created, it's configured to watch at a given sample rate the pressure of platform collector supported sources.
-The source can be selected anytime during the lifetime of the PressureObserver object.
+When an `PressureObserver` object is created, it's configured to watch the pressure of supported sources, at a given sample rate.
+The supported sources can be invidually observed/unobserved at anytime during the lifetime of the PressureObserver object.
 The sample rate cannot be changed after the creation of the object.

 #### Constructor

-`PressureObserver(callback, options)`: Creates a new `PressureObserver` object which will execute a specified callback function when it detects that a change in the values of the source being observed has happened.
+`PressureObserver(callback, options)`: Creates a new `PressureObserver` object which will invoke a specified callback function when it detects that a change in the values of the source being observed has happened.

-The constructor takes as parameter a [callback](#callback) function and [options](#options)(optional)
+The constructor takes a [callback](#callback) function and [options](#options)(optional), as parameters.

 ##### Callback {: #callback }

-'pressureUpdateCallback()': callback holding the observer handle as well as a sequence of unread `PressureRecord`s
+'callback()': Callback receives the observer handle as well as an array of unread `PressureRecord`s objects.

 ##### Options {: #options }

-`PressureObserverOptions`: At the moment only contains the sample rate,`sampleRate`, at which user requests updates.
+`PressureObserverOptions`: Contains the sample rate,`sampleRate`, at which user requests updates.

 #### Methods

 `PressureObserver.observe(source)`: Tells the 'PressureObserver' a source to observe.

-`PressureObserver.unobserve(source)`: Tells the 'PressureObserver' to stop observer a selected source.
+`PressureObserver.unobserve(source)`: Tells the 'PressureObserver' to stop observer a source.

 `PressureObserver.disconnect()`: Tells the 'PressureObserver' to stop to observe all sources.

 `PressureObserver.takeRecords()`: Returns a sequence of [records](#records), since the last callback invoke.

-`PressureObserver.supportedSources()`(read only): Returns supported source types by the platform collector.
+`PressureObserver.supportedSources()`(read only): Returns supported source types by the hardware.

 ##### Parameters

-`source`: Define the source to be observed, for example `cpu`
+`source`: The source to be observed, for example `cpu`

 ### PressureRecord